cascader-ctl/CASCADER/index.md

             <section id="abstract">
                 <h2>Abstract</h2>
                 <p>
 Many-Task Learning refers to the setting where a large number of related tasks need to be learned, the exact relationships between tasks are not known, and budget constraints are in place.
-We introduce the Cascaded Transfer Learning (CTL), a novel many-task transfer learning paradigm where information (e.g. model parameters) cascades hierarchically though tasks that are learned by individual models of the same class, while respecting given budget constraints.
-The cascade hierarchy is incrementally built by finding ordered task triplets (source, intermediate, target), where the intermediate task is chosen to facilitate the source-target transfer.
-We give the conditions under which a transfer passing through aintermediate task improves over a direct source-target transfer.
-Based on these insights, we design a cascaded transfer mechanism that is deployed over a tree structure connecting the tasks, and allocates the available training budget along its branches.
+We introduce the Cascaded Transfer Learning, a novel many-task transfer learning paradigm where information (e.g. model parameters) cascades hierarchically though tasks that are learned by individual models of the same class, while respecting given budget constraints.
+The cascade is organized as a rooted tree that specifies the order in which tasks are learned and refined.
+We design a cascaded transfer mechanism deployed over a minimum spanning tree structure that connects the tasks according to a suitable distance measure, and allocates the available training budget along its branches.
 Experiments on synthetic and real many-task settings show that the resulting method enables more accurate and cost-effective adaptation across large task collections compared to alternative approaches.
                 </p>
             </section>